PIV Processing

 - type: median_2d

-Replace outlier vectors (marked as NaN) with interpolated values.
-Infilling occurs in two phases:
+Replace outlier vectors (NaN) with interpolated values.
+Applied in two phases: mid-pass (between passes, always enabled) and final-pass (on output, optional).

 mid_pass: